m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 I am hopefully turning a corner this year and on the brink of significantly improving my chances of getting bounties.

-# bug bounty hunting and VDP
+# Bug bounty hunting and VDP

 Bug bounty hunting as part of VDP: vulnerability dislosure programs.